Dear MendMeShop,

 • Stiffness or tightness the day following any activity or exercise that irritated the area.

-In the case of mild tendinitis, the body should be able to heal the tendon fibers normally with proper rest.
-Unfortunately, this is not the usual result, due to the injured tendon being used frequently in everyday activities.
+The best way to treat quadricep tendonitis is to rest the area, especially avoiding the particular activity that produced the condition.
+If the strain was minor, the body should be able to heal the tendon fibers normally.
+Unfortunately, this is not the usual result, due to the injured tendon being used instead of rested.

 How to Order